davideicardi/mongoose-promised/README.md

 			// connection is ready
 		});

-## Available converted methods
+## Converted methods

 Currently the following async methods are available:

+mongoose.Query.prototype:

-- mongoose.Query.prototype.findQ
+- findQ
-- mongoose.Query.prototype.findOneQ
+- findOneQ
-- mongoose.Query.prototype.countQ
+- countQ
-- mongoose.Query.prototype.removeQ
+- removeQ

+mongoose.Model.prototype

-- mongoose.Model.prototype.saveQ
+- saveQ
-- mongoose.Model.prototype.removeQ
+- removeQ

 Other methods can be easily added and will be available soon.